dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 let mut mechanical_world = DefaultMechanicalWorld::new(gravity);
 ```

-The mechanical world has several fields you are free to change them if you need some specific configuration.
+The mechanical world has several fields, you are free to change them if you need some specific configuration.
-For example if the gravity has to be changed, simple do `mechanical_world.gravity = new_gravity;` and it will be taken into
+For example if the gravity has to be changed, simply do `mechanical_world.gravity = new_gravity;` and it will be taken into
 account during subsequent timesteps.
 Keep in mind however, that it is discouraged to change the constraints solver once
-you started performing timesteps (with the `.step` method) as you may cause some cashed data that improve stability and
+you started performing timesteps (with the `.step` method) as you may cause some cached data, that improves stability and
-performance to be reset.
-By default, the constraint solver handles contacts using the Signorini-Coulom contact model (to
+performance, to be reset.
+By default, the constraint solver handles contacts using the Signorini-Coulomb contact model (to
 enforce non-penetration with friction).
-This can be changed for other contact models dependending on your needs.
+This can be changed for other contact models depending on your needs.
 Refer
 to the dedicated [section](contact_models.md).